ddovod/jet-live/README.md

 Right now if you create new `.cpp` file and even recreate `compile_commands.json` (i.e. by running cmake after that), library will not find it.
 This feature is in my TODO list.

 When all compilation units are parsed, it distinguishes the most common directory for all source files and starts watching it recursively using filesystem watcher.
 This path can, and probably should, be configured cause if you don't want to touch your project dependencies, you should avoid watching excess files to reduce your system load.
-So please point this directiry explicitly to your projects source root without libraries you use.
+So please point this directory explicitly to your projects source root without libraries you use.
 Or just do nothing if you don't care, default behaviour is fine.

 After that the library tries to find all dependencies for each compilation unit.
 By default it will read depfiles near the object files (see `-MD` compiler option).
 Suppose the object file is located at:
 ```